EduardoSCosta/EduardoSCosta/README.md

 ### :open_book: About me

 I am a Computer Engineering graduated at Centro Universitário de Anápolis - UniEVANGÉLICA.
-Passionate about technology and web development (front-end), I am always trying to improve my skills and learn new ones.
+Passionate about technology and web development, I am always trying to improve my skills and learn new ones.

 ##